Judge allows Chicago suit against Jussie Smollett to proceed

 In March, Cook County State’s Attorney Kim Foxx’s office announced a stunning decision to drop the 16 felony counts related to making a false report, which angered Johnson and then-Mayor Rahm Emanuel and led to the city’s lawsuit against Smollett and to a county judge’s decision to appoint a special prosecutor to examine the way Foxx’s office handled the investigation.

 Although Smollett has maintained his innocence, the police department is adamant that there is a mountain of evidence that shows Smollett staged the attack with two brothers he knew.
-And with the appointment of the special prosecutor, there remains the possibility that Smollett cold be charged again with staging the attack.
+And with the appointment of the special prosecutor, there remains the possibility that Smollett could be charged again with staging the attack.